jyoungjoon/bankist-app/README.md

 # Bankist App (Practice Project)

-This is a practice project from the Udemy course by Jonas Schmedtmann.
+This is a practice project from a Udemy course by Jonas Schmedtmann.
 The purpose of this project is to practice using JavaScript to manipulate the DOM and to practice using new Array methods from ES6 and up.

 ## Description